alejandroalffer/alastria-node-t/README.md

 ## System ports (INPUT)

 The following ports must be open, at least, to the nodes defined in the `/root/alastria/data/static-nodes.json` and `/root/alastria/data/permissioned-nodes.json` files.
-We recommend that these ports be universally open: the wishper protocol defined in geth / GoQuorum is robust enough to be published without the need for control through the firewall.
+We recommend that these ports be universally open: the `whisper protocol` defined in `geth`/`GoQuorum` is robust enough to be published without the need for control through the firewall.

 | Port | Type | Definition |
 |:------:|:-----:|:---------- |
 | 21000| TCP/UDP | Geth process application port (inbound and outbound for ethereum traffic) |
 | 53 | TCP/UDP | Access to external Internet based resolvers |

-`tcp/21000` and `udp/21000`port are mandatory, as is the common standard for the Red-T network.
+`tcp/21000` and `udp/21000`port are mandatory, as is the common standard for the Alastria-T Network.
 ## System ports (OUTPUT)

 We strongly advise not to filter outgoing ports.
 If necessary, these are the destinations